 Traditions die hard in Sweden, and there are plenty of Swedes who still harbour that image.
-Despite the increasing number of foreign holidays sold in Sweden, some 20 per cent of the population still own a summer house.
-Many more have access to one through family or friends.
+Despite the increasing number of foreign holidays sold, many people still own a summer house; there are nearly 600,000 summer houses in Sweden.
+And more than 50 per cent of the population have access to one through family or friends.

 So why does the Swedish summer house attract generation after generation?

 Anna and PG Wiklund, a teacher and doctor living in Umeå in the north of Sweden, have their own reasons for coming back, year after year, to their summer house in the Hälsingland region of Sweden.

 ‘It helps you to escape the daily obligations you have back home’, says Anna, whose grandfather bought the lakeside plot of land in 1942 and built the house that she and PG still use today.
 ‘And because you spend such a long time here, you feel that you live here.
 If you travel abroad for two weeks, there are so many things to experience and do; it’s not necessarily that relaxing.
 Most people have some sort of relationship to their summer house environment, through grandparents or through their childhood, so they can completely relax there.’

 No couch potato